| DEPARTMENT OPS · LIVE STREAM ALL SYSTEMS RUNNING --:--:-- CT

 Built hourly from your real server logs — not a vanity widget.
 Real numbers, plainly shown, per page and per channel.

-auto: access logs → stats JSON → live dashboard
+streams: access logs → stats JSON → live dashboard

 Creative